ivoras/daisy/README.md

 * Flood-based p2p network: every node can request a list of known connections from the other nodes.
 * Each message contains the genesis (root) block hash, so technically multiple chains can safely communicate on the same TCP port

+### Random thoughts and blue-Moon wishes

+* How to deal with blockchain abuse?
+I.e. one of the signatories turns out to be an adversary?
+Some ideas:

+  * Limit the amount of data (in bytes) a signatory can add by the signatorie's age (i.e. the longer the key is approved, the more data it can add).
+This offers absolutely no protection against "sleepers" which turn out to be adversaries after enough time has passed.
+  * Require multiple signatures on blocks, which offers no protection against a clique of adversaries, and inconveniences the common use case where there are indeed individul authoritative sources of data.
+  * Create a cryptocurrency overlay on the blockchain (possibly using external cryptocurrencies, tokens) where adding data becomes expensive - which doesn't protect against a well-funded adversary.

 ## How blocks are created

 Blocks are SQLite database files.
 Every party in posession of an *accepted private key* can create new blocks and sign them.
 Blocks are accepted (if other criteria are satisfied) only if they are signed by one of the accepted keys.